welandaz/jconfetti/README.md

 ./gradlew test publishToCentral
 ```

-`publishToCentral` uploads the signed Maven publication and then requests automatic publication through Sonatype Central.
+The task uploads the signed Maven publication and then requests automatic publication through Sonatype Central.
 If `build.gradle.kts` contains `version = "1.0.0"`, the workflow will publish `1.0.0` and then create the Git tag `1.0.0`.

 ## License